jtlapp/kysely-mapper/README.md

 ## Introduction to Querying

-If we don't configure `TableMapper` at all, objects provided to the queries are those passed to Kysely, and objects returned by Kysely are those provided to the client.
+Let's begin by looking at how we query instances of `TableMapper`.
+If we don't configure `TableMapper`, no mapping occurs: objects provided to the queries are passed directly to Kysely, and objects returned by Kysely are passed directly back to the caller.
 Consider:

 ```ts
 const db = new Kysely<Database>({ ... });